-o.
+n.
 Shari'a supervisory board

-The Group's business activities are subject to the supervision of a Shari'a supervisory board consisting of three members appointed by the general assembly.
+The Group's business activities are subject to the supervision of a Shari'a supervisory board who are appointed by the general assembly.

-p.
+o.
 Earnings prohibited by Shari'a

 The Group is committed to avoid recognising any income generated from non-Islamic sources.
 Accordingly, all non-Islamic income is credited to a charity account where the Group uses these funds for various social welfare activities.